Revisiting Q-ball Interactions with Matters: Implication for Nucleon Scattering with Q-ball

-In this section, we discuss the implication to the nucleon scattering with the Q-ball from the observation in the last section.
+In this section, we discuss the implication for the nucleon scattering with the Q-ball from the observation in the last section.
 We naively expect that the incoming nucleon is reflected as nucleon, pions, or anti-nucleon.
-However, due to the energy cost by the chemical potential, it is challenging to be reflected as anti-nucleon in gravitationally bounded halos such as our Milky-Way.
+However, due to the energy cost by the chemical potential, it is challenging to be reflected as an anti-nucleon in gravitationally bounded halos such as our Milky Way.
 The Q-ball DM scatters off the nucleon with a typical velocity of $v \sim 10^{-3}$, and hence the kinetic energy of the nucleon in the Q-ball rest frame is